 What if I need to cut the edge and rejoin?

 It’s straight forward to rejoin a cut edge, our edging can be cut with a hack saw although a grinder is recommended for the 6mm edging to save time.
-Cutting the edge will remove the welded bolts which form the joining system so if you need to rejoin we recommend using our joining kit.
+Cutting the edge will remove the welded bolts which form the joining system so if you need to rejoin an end you have cut we recommend using our joining kit.
 The kit includes all the fittings you need to connect the edge you will need a drill.

 How do I order?